convisoappsec/conviso-docs/docs/general/user_management.md

 There are some additional controls available at **User Management**:

-In the main **User Management** screen, you can click on this button to navigate through the screen, expanding or colapsing user detaisl or refreshing the entire user list:
+In the main **User Management** screen, you can click on this button to navigate through the screen, expanding or collapsing user details or refreshing the entire user list:

 <div style={{textAlign: 'left'}}>